compare

 Does PracticeSuite actually serve billing companies, or is it just a practice-management platform?

-PracticeSuite explicitly markets to medical billing companies through a dedicated billing-company page with Central Billing Office single sign-on, enterprise claims management across client accounts, and enterprise financial reporting.
-It is not just positioning language — the Central Billing Office SSO is a real multi-client workflow that billing companies use in production.
-The relevant question is not whether PracticeSuite serves billing companies but whether the depth of that workflow matches how your team actually works: cross-practice denial queues, per-practice held-line policy, aggregate A/R, and role-scoped permissions for staff who span multiple clients.
+Yes.
+PracticeSuite markets to billing companies through a dedicated page with Central Billing Office single sign-on, enterprise claims management across client accounts, and financial reporting.
+The Central Billing Office is a real multi-client workflow used in production, not just positioning.
+The question is whether its depth matches how your team works: cross-practice denial queues, per-practice held-line policy, aggregate A/R, and role-scoped permissions for staff who span multiple clients.

 How does PracticeSuite pricing actually work, and why do reviewers say costs are higher than advertised?

-PracticeSuite's published tiers ($34.95/month, $49.95/month, and $299/month) reflect starting-point packaging.
-Per-provider pricing applies as the provider count grows, and reviewers report per-encounter overage charges that activate after volume thresholds — one Capterra reviewer described charges for each encounter beyond 450 per month, which can double or triple the base cost at scale.
-Setup and implementation fees are quoted separately and not included in the subscription tiers.
-The recommendation from buyers who have been through this: get the overage schedule, the per-encounter threshold, and the implementation cost in writing before signing, because the first-year all-in cost is often materially higher than the published base rate.
+PracticeSuite does not publish pricing; Capterra estimates a Platform plan around $299 per provider a month, and billing-company and RCM partner pricing is gated and requires a quote.
+Reviewer-reported tiers also include lower starting points (~$34.95 and ~$49.95 per month), but per-provider pricing applies as the provider count grows, and reviewers report per-encounter overages that activate after volume thresholds; one Capterra reviewer described charges for each encounter beyond 450 per month, which can double or triple the base cost at scale.
+Setup and implementation fees are quoted separately.
+Buyers who have been through it advise getting the overage schedule, the per-encounter threshold, and the implementation cost in writing, because the first-year all-in cost is often well above that estimated base rate.

 Can Medi import historical data from PracticeSuite?

 Medi imports forward-looking data: active practices, providers, payer enrollment, open claims, and unposted ERAs.
-Importing closed historical claims is not recommended because it duplicates ledgers and creates reconciliation problems between old and new systems.
-The pattern that works is leaving the last sixty to ninety days of PracticeSuite claims in PracticeSuite for legacy A/R collection, then running Medi forward-only.
-The Tebra migration guide explains the same legacy A/R approach and parallel-run plan; the PracticeSuite-specific work centers on TriZetto/ABILITY clearinghouse enrollment carry-over.
+It can also import historical claim ledgers as reference-only records when source evidence is strong; those keep historical balance truth but stay out of active A/R, aging, statements, Money In, and work queues unless a guarded Make Operational action promotes them.
+The pattern that works is leaving the last sixty to ninety days of PracticeSuite operational claim work in PracticeSuite for legacy collection and running Medi forward-only.
+The Tebra migration guide covers the same approach; the PracticeSuite-specific work is TriZetto/ABILITY enrollment carry-over.

 What happens to clearinghouse relationships when moving from PracticeSuite to Medi?

-PracticeSuite routes claims through TriZetto Provider Solutions and ABILITY Network.
-Medi routes through Stedi.
-Moving from one to the other is an enrollment project: payer IDs and trading-partner relationships need to be re-established in Stedi before the first Medi claim goes out.
-This is not technically complex, but it takes time — typically two to four weeks per practice depending on payer responsiveness.
-Clearinghouse migration is planned during the implementation review, not after cutover, and it is one of the reasons the practice-by-practice rollout model matters.
+PracticeSuite routes claims through TriZetto Provider Solutions and ABILITY Network; Medi routes through Stedi.
+Moving between them is an enrollment project: payer IDs and trading-partner relationships re-establish in Stedi before the first Medi claim goes out.
+It is not technically hard, but it takes time, typically two to four weeks per practice depending on payer responsiveness.
+This is planned during the implementation review, not after cutover, and it is one reason the practice-by-practice rollout matters.

 Is PracticeSuite better than Medi for any billing companies?

 Yes.
-Billing companies whose clients want a combined EHR, scheduling, patient engagement, and billing platform from one vendor are often better served by PracticeSuite than Medi.
-Medi has no EHR and is not designed to provide one.
-When a client's expectation is a single-vendor clinical-plus-administrative system, PracticeSuite fits that ask.
-PracticeSuite is also a stronger fit for billing companies managing clients in complex specialties — workers' comp, UB04 institutional billing, and specialty workflows — where PracticeSuite's 20-year payer relationship depth and 155-specialty coverage is a real advantage over a newer platform.
+Billing companies whose clients want a combined EHR, scheduling, patient engagement, and billing platform from one vendor are better served by PracticeSuite; Medi has no EHR and is not designed to provide one.
+PracticeSuite is also stronger for clients in complex specialties (workers' comp, UB04 institutional billing), where its 20-year payer depth and 155-specialty coverage beats a newer platform.

-PracticeSuite does not publish per-provider rates, so a direct comparison requires a quote.
-Based on the pricing structure reviewers describe — base subscription plus per-encounter overages plus setup — a fifty-provider book would likely be a material multiple of the Medi total, though the exact figure depends on specialty mix, claim volume, and which modules are in scope.
-Ask for the overage schedule when requesting the PracticeSuite quote.
+PracticeSuite does not publish pricing; Capterra estimates a Platform plan around $299 per provider a month, and billing-company and RCM partner rates are gated and require a quote.
+Given the base-plus-overage-plus-setup structure reviewers describe, a similar book is likely a material multiple of the Medi total, but the figure depends on specialty mix, claim volume, and modules in scope.
+Ask for the overage schedule in writing.

 How current is this comparison?